 With more than 150 different businesses holding medical marijuana licenses eligible to apply for recreational marijuana sales and distribution, legislators and industry giants are working to provide an answer to the increasingly urgent questions: where will the tourists go to smoke weed?

-Although Denver was the first state to pass legislation legalizing weed lounges, Nevada’s SB236 has flown through both the senate and state assembly.
-Sponsored by Democrat Senator Tick Segerblom, who coincidentally sponsored many of the 19 marijuana bills being reviewed this year, SB236 is intended to grant people the right to use marijuana outside of their homes and at special concerts or events.
+Although Denver was the first state to pass legislation legalizing weed lounges, Nevada’s SB236 flew through both the Senate and state assembly before it died.
+The Bill was sponsored by Democrat Senator Tick Segerblom, who coincidentally co-sponsored many of the 19 marijuana bills reviewed in 2017.
+Like many of these related measures, SB236 was intended to grant people the right to use marijuana outside of their homes and at special concerts or events.

 Keep in mind, however, that many of the proposed amendments to the bill include limitation not only on where these lounges can be located (at least 1,000 feet away from a public or community space, among other restrictions) but also on the kinds of events that can qualify as a “special marijuana event.”